 Before the youth could answer, Mallon spoke.
 "I'm impressed, Bellum.
 You put an echo of your mind in all of your citizens and even your constructs.
 Most of them never realize it, but it's enough for you to control them.
 Maybe even more."

 It was then the psychic maelstrom struck Mallon without warning.
-Mentallic power wracked his brain, overwhelming his senses like the hypnotic writhing of a million cobras.
-The intensity before his eyes was that of a supernova exploding before him.
-His body was held by the compressive force of a telekinetic vice freezing him in place like immense cloying hands.
-His ears rung with the words of power of a million voices chanting domination and enchantment spells, buttressing the mentallic assault.
+Mental power wracked his brain, overwhelming his senses like the hypnotic writhing of a million cobras.
+The intensity before his eyes was that of a supernova exploding.
+The compressive force of a telekinetic vice froze his body in place.
+His ears rung with the words of power of a million voices chanting domination and enchantment spells, buttressing the assault.
 His nostrils smelled the fetid perspiration that soaked his robes.
-His taste buds recalled everything that had ever passed over his tongue, as though he sat before a ceaseless, conjured buffet.
-His speech was choked, and his body convulsed with eldritch power.
+His taste buds recalled everything that had ever passed over his tongue as though he sat before a ceaseless, conjured buffet.
+His speech was choked; his body convulsed with eldritch power.

 That split second lapse in control was enough for Mallon to regain total control of his facilities.
-He restored and reinforced his defenses, and even halted the sinking of the Free Cities.
-In all of the Free Cities, the citizens were tossed into the air and hit the ground like ragdolls.
+He restored and reinforced his defenses, then halted the sinking of the Free Cities.
+In all of the Free Cities, the citizens were tossed into the air and hit the ground like rag dolls.
 He redirected the inertial forces from the hulls and essential systems of the city to a single point.
-He grinned slyly as the Cognitor's body was blasted upwards from its podium into the ceiling, the helmet flattened like a cheap tin.
-Much to his dismay, only a handful of broken metal components clattered to the floor when he released his telekinetic grip.
-The remainder of the Council soullessly stared upwards, looking at the broken effigy.
+He grinned slyly as the Cognitor's body was blasted upward from its podium into the ceiling, the helmet flattened like a cheap tin.
+Much to Mallon's dismay, only a handful of broken metal components clattered to the floor when he released his telekinetic grip.
+The remainder of the Council soullessly stared upward, looking at the broken effigy.

 "So the masked Cognitor was merely a puppet for the real master," Mallon said as he turned to the young Advocate.
 "An entertaining spectacle and clever ploy, but there were reasons I am Suzerain of Four Worlds."